TimCares/MasterThesis/docs/thesis/experiments/fine_tuning.typ

 FLAVA @flava, exclusively focus on image classification and segmentation tasks, and do not evaluate the performance on text classification tasks (e.g. BEiT-3 @beit3, VLMo @vlmo, and CoCa @coca).
-This is surprising, as an adequate language understanding is crucial for any multimodal model, especially when it comes to vision-lanuage reasoning like in NLVR2 @nlvr2 or VQAv2 @vqav2.
+This is surprising, as an adequate language understanding is crucial for any multimodal model, especially when it comes to vision-lanuage reasoning task like in NLVR2 @nlvr2 or VQAv2 @vqav2 (not covered here).
 Moreover, it is quite simple to test the language understanding of a model by evaluating it on the GLUE benchmark @glue, which is what we already did once in the language distillation experiments of @unimodal_kd_text.
-We therefore evaluate our best multimodal models on both image and text classification tasks.
+We therefore evaluate our best multimodal model on both image and text classification tasks.

 === Vision <fine_tuning_image_classification>